stac-utils/pystac/docs/concepts.rst

 Using templates
 '''''''''''''''

-You can utilze template strings to determine the file paths of HREFs set on Catalogs, Collection or Items.
+You can utilize template strings to determine the file paths of HREFs set on Catalogs, Collection or Items.
 These templates use python format strings, which can name the property or attribute of the item you want to use for replacing the template variable.
 For example: